anima-research/connectome-ts/docs/connectome-ts-reqs.md

 - `speak()` method creates `speech` facets
 - `act()` method creates `action` facets (or @element.action syntax)
 - `think()` method creates `thought` facets

 This allows HUDs to render them with appropriate semantic meaning while maintaining a unified operation model.

-Multi-Agent Support:
+### Multi-Agent Support

 The system supports multiple agents operating in the same space through:
 - Agent registration via meta-facets (agent-add, agent-remove, agent-update)
 - Agent attribution in facets (agentId and agentName fields)
 - Targeted agent activation using agentActivation facets with sourceAgentId/targetAgentId
-- Automatic attribution of agent-generated facets (speech, thought, action) This enables complex multi-agent interactions with clear attribution and targeting.
+- Automatic attribution of agent-generated facets (speech, thought, action)

+This enables complex multi-agent interactions with clear attribution and targeting.

-Action Syntax:
+### Action Syntax

 Agents use @element.action syntax for invoking tools:
 - Simple: @box.open
 - With parameters: @box.open("gently") or @box.open(speed="slow", careful=true)
 - Hierarchical paths: @chat.general.say("Hello")
 - Block parameters: @email.send { to: alice@example.com, subject: Test }

 Tools are registered with explicit paths (no wildcards) to avoid collisions.
 The action parser handles inline named parameters with type inference (strings, numbers, booleans).
 Note: Block format has limitations with nested braces and should be used for simple key-value pairs.

-Space/Element System Requirements:

-Elements are the basic building blocks arranged in a tree hierarchy, with Space as the root element.
-Elements can have Components that add behavior.
-Events flow through the element tree using a topic-based subscription system (e.g., "discord.message", "timer.expired").

-Six-Phase Processing Architecture (MARTEM):
+## MARTEM Architecture

 The MARTEM (Modulator/Afferent/Receptor/Transform/Effector/Maintainer) architecture provides a deterministic processing cycle for events:

-Phase 0 - Event Preprocessing (Modulators):
+### Phase 0 - Event Preprocessing (Modulators)
 - Pure functions that preprocess events before they enter the system
 - Can filter, aggregate, buffer, or rewrite the event queue
 - No access to VEIL state
 - Examples: Rate limiting, event deduplication, batching

-Phase 1 - Events → Facets (Receptors):
+### Phase 1 - Events → Facets (Receptors)
 - Pure functions that transform SpaceEvents into Facets
 - No side effects or external dependencies
 - Multiple receptors can process the same event
 - Stateless by design - any state must be read from VEIL

-Phase 2 - Facets → Facets (Transforms):
+### Phase 2 - Facets → Facets (Transforms)
 - Pure functions that process VEIL state to produce new facets
 - Examples: HUD context generation, state transition detection
 - Loops until no new facets are generated (enables cascading)